First Nations Environmental Contaminants Program (FNECP)

 HISTORY

-Since 2000, the FNECP funded over 100 projects across Canada, facilitating collaboration and building of trustful relationships between scientifically trained researchers and First Nations communities.
+Since 2000, the FNECP has funded over 200 projects across Canada, facilitating collaboration and the building of trustful relationships between scientifically trained researchers and First Nations communities.

 FUNDING OPPORTUNITY